shlokamohanty/i-write-sometimes/_posts/2026-08-28-thesis-drawings.md

 > https://cll.decontextualize.com/public/decks/digital-writing-as-action.pdf

 Should the medium be a computational asemic script that tells the story?
 What an insane challenge.
 But I'm feeling intrigued.
-I'm interested in language, and that being the material seems really interesting itself.
+I'm quite interested in language, and that being the material seems really interesting itself.
 The script tells the story.